muspell/getopt_p/README.md

 ------------------

-* There is no configuration option for a "static" internal linkage implementation of this library.
+* There is no configuration option for a "static" internal linkage implementation of this library
-* This library pollutes the global namespace.
+* This library pollutes the global namespace
-* You interact with getopt() via global variables.
+* You interact with getopt() via global variables
-* The getopt() function is not re-entrant.
+* The getopt() function is not re-entrant
-* The library does not use any dynamic memory.
+* The library does not use any dynamic memory
-* The code compiles cleanly at high warning levels.
+* The code compiles cleanly at high warning levels

 Rationale for Implementation